- Adults Only

 The grounds are ripe for strolling, filled with fruit trees – from orange to pomegranate – hardy oak and olive trees, and plenty of varieties of the cacti which flourish in this often-arid climate, particularly the prickly pear (from which the chefs make rather delicious juices and desserts).
 You can cycle through the shady groves, or take a day trip to one of the nearby picture-perfect towns or villages, from Alberobello (home to those cute cone-roofed dwellings known as trulli), Lecce (famous for its churches) or the beach resort of Polignano a Mare.

-San Domenico’s two-storey spa covers 2000m sq, and houses a sizeable indoor seawater pool (heated to 38oC), 18 treatment rooms, and a gym.
+San Domenico’s two-storey spa covers 2000 square metres and houses a sizeable indoor seawater pool, 18 treatment rooms, and a gym.
 The skylight roof can be retracted in the warmer months, and upstairs from the light and airy pool is a relaxation area with a ’tisaneria’, where you can help yourself to a variety of teas.